Released: July 21, 1969

 “When you look back over time at the various rock ‘supergroups,’ the one that really started it all was Blind Faith.”
-NO The group, “which scarcely lasted six months,” AMG was Clapton’s attempt to get out from under the weight of the “massively popular blues-rock power trio” TM of Cream, which also consisted of bassist Jack Bruce and drummer Ginger Bruce.
-The latter two “were frequently arguing, and there was considerable tension about their future musical direction.”
+NO Eric Clapton, along with bassist Jack Bruce and drummer Ginger Baker were part of Cream, a “massively popular blues-rock power trio.”
+TM The latter two “were frequently arguing, and there was considerable tension about their future musical direction.”
 AZ

 After Baker turned up uninvited TM and Family’s Rick Grech (who later worked with Winwood in the reformed Traffic) was added on bass, “rock’s first supergroup was in place.”
 TM “Concert promoters rushed to book the band before any material had been completed, hence the band’s eventual name, Blind Faith.”
 SH With so little repertoire, the group relied in part on Cream songs in concert and while crowds went wild, it was exactly what Clapton wanted to avoid.